bagrinsergiu/BitBlox-KB/domains/third-party-domains/namecheap/index.rst

 Step 1 - Open the Domains panel
 -------

-There are three places where the shortcode files are searched until found: child theme (if active), parent theme and framework.

 * Login to your BitBlox **Account** then click **Edit Site**.

 .. class:: screenshot